Is the LL.M. for the Practice of Law in the United States program approved by the American Bar Association?

 What qualifications must I have to apply to the LL.M. program?

-Candidates for the resident LL.M. in American Legal Studies program must meet the following criteria: possess the Bachelor’s degree or its equivalent in the foreign-educated lawyer’s home country; possess a degree equivalent to the J.D. degree whether at undergraduate or graduate level, in the lawyer’s home country; and be admitted to the practice of law by the relevant authorities in the lawyer’s home country.
+Candidates for the resident LL.M. for the Practice of Law in the United States program must meet the following criteria: possess the Bachelor’s degree or its equivalent in the foreign-educated lawyer’s home country; possess a degree equivalent to the J.D. degree whether at undergraduate or graduate level, in the lawyer’s home country; and currently be admitted to the practice of law by the relevant authorities in the lawyer’s home country.

 What is the duration of the LL.M. program?
 When does the program begin?

-The resident LL.M. in American Legal Studies degree is earned upon satisfactory completion of 32 credit hours earned over two semesters.
-Students begin the LL.M. in American Legal Studies program at the beginning of the academic year in August.
+The resident LL.M. for the Practice of Law in the United States degree is earned upon satisfactory completion of 32 credit hours earned over two semesters.
+Students begin the LL.M. for the Practice of Law in the United States program at the beginning of the academic year in August.
 There is no mid-year admission.
 You can view the Academic Calendar here.

 What is the cost of the program?

 Tuition for the 2014-15 academic year is $1,242 per credit hour.
 26 credit hours are required to complete the LL.M. for the Practice of Law in the United States program.